YashBaraii/HeartGuard/README.md

-# Heart Failure Prediction System
+# 💗 HeartGuard - Heart Failure Prediction System

 Predicting the presence of heart disease using clinical data with a machine learning model.